sav-che/TL-2/Authors/Blumer, Samuel {std. S. Blumer}.md

-> [!cite] BHL link: this entry starts at [page 231](https://www.biodiversitylibrary.org/item/103859#page/241/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 231](https://www.biodiversitylibrary.org/page/33265428) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Blumer, Samuel (fl.
-1920-1967), Swiss mycologist and phytopathologist at the Botanical Institute and Garden of the University of Bern, ca. 1939 private lecturer. (*S. Blumer*).
+1920-1967), Swiss mycologist and phytopathologist at the Botanical Institute and Garden of the University of Bern, ca. 1939 private lecturer.
+**Abbreviated name**: *S. Blumer*

 #### Herbarium and types